kalyanraj03/MQTT_VULNERABILITIES/README.md

-MQTT Vulnerabilities Check
+MQTT Vulnerabilities Checks

 Common Vulnerabilities:

-1. No Authentication - The Authentication.py checks the communication between clients happening with Password or not.
+1. Authentication - The Authentication.py checks the communication between clients happening with Password or not.